ansible/ansible-lightspeed/docs/vscode_guide/installing_vs.md

 ## Logging In to Ansible Lightspeed

 1. Open the **Ansible** extension icon on the left-hand side of the Visual Studio Code interface and click **Connect**.
-2. Follow the prompts to sign in to Ansible Lightspeed with Watson Code Assistant using your GitHub credentials.[^2]
+2. Follow the prompts to sign in to Ansible Lightspeed with IBM watsonx Code Assistant using your GitHub credentials.[^2]
 3. Carefully review the Terms and **Agree** or **Disagree**.
 If you click Disagree, you will not be able to complete the login.
-Lastly, follow the prompt to allow VSCode to interact with Ansible Lightspeed with Watson Code Assistant on your behalf.
+Lastly, follow the prompt to allow VSCode to interact with Ansible Lightspeed with IBM watsonx Code Assistant on your behalf.
 4. Upon successful completion of the login flow, you should see a “Logged in as \<your GitHub id\>” message in the Ansible side bar.

 ## Logging Out of Ansible Lightspeed